You love stats, right?

 The provider has to establish a state-regulated trust to hold the payment until this service is executed post-death.
 This is written into the contract and ensures both parties are on the same page moving forward.
 Once the contract is authorized, it will be processed at the time of death without any additional costs to the survivor.

-Benefits of Prepaid Cremation
+Pros of Prepaid Cremation

 1) Reduces Survivor’s Burden